Beginners’ Digital Photography Courses in Derbyshire – Getting off Auto Mode

 Learn how to get off the auto mode and take control of your camera!

-To allow for plenty of individual attention, and also to enable proper social distancing, there will be a maximum of only 6 people on each course.
-Places cost £99.00 each.
+To allow for plenty of individual attention, there will be a maximum of only 6 people on each of these courses.
 Please contact us if you would like to be emailed a booking form to reserve a place.

 Peak District Waterfalls and Woodlands in Autumn

-These intermediate level landscape photography courses have both been timed to take advantage of the wonderful colours of autumn, and will be held on the moors around Fox House (close to the border between Derbyshire and Sheffield).
-Both courses are accessible by public transport.
+This intermediate level landscape photography course has been timed to take advantage of the wonderful colours of autumn, and will be held on the moors around Fox House (close to the border between Derbyshire and Sheffield).
+The course is accessible by public transport.

-The course on November 18th features a whole day’s photography, starting just after sunrise at 9.00am and finishing after sunset at 4.30pm.
+This practical course features a whole day’s outdoor photography, starting at 10.30am and finishing just after sunset at 6.30pm.

 This part of the Peak District offers a wonderful range of subjects – including waterfalls, colourful oak and birch woodlands, old millstone quarries, and natural gritstone outcrops.
-If we are lucky, we might well get some mist in the morning – this is one of the best spots in the Peak District for temperature inversions!
+As this is one of the best spots in the Peak District for temperature inversions, we might also get lucky and have some mist in the morning.
 For those interested in close-up and macro subjects, there should be plenty of interesting fungi at this time of year as well.

 Next One Day Photography Courses in the Sheffield and Peak District Areas